alanoakes/LoneStarLandscaping/README.md

 lawncare company [website](https://lawnlove.com/tennessee/memphis-lawn-care/cordova-lawn-care) that is very user friendly and can use it as a UI reference.

+This is only needing to be a one page website and I'm using this [bootstrap example](https://getbootstrap.com/docs/5.3/examples/carousel/#) as the template.

 ## Log

 ### Sat 09 Mar 2024 09:00